Budin Eyalet: History

 In the 16th century the Ottoman Empire had conquered the southern "line of fortresses" (végvár) of the Kingdom of Hungary.
 After the Battle of Mohács where the Kingdom of Hungary was heavily defeated, and the turmoil caused by the defeat, the influence was spread on the middle part of the Kingdom of Hungary.
 While Ottoman troops invaded Buda in 1526 and 1529, Suleyman I used the Buda area as a territory of the allied kingdom and did not annex it fully to the Empire.

 In 1541, Suleyman decided to consolidate the conquered Buda area and to set it up as an organic part of the Empire.
 He drove away the Austrian commander Wilhelm von Roggendorf, besieging the city, and on 29 August 1541 he took control of the city, together with the city on the other side of the Danube, Pest.
 He immediately organised the first Central European eyalet (province) with its capital in Buda (Budin in Turkish).

 The same year, several other cities fell under Ottoman rule: Szeged, Kalocsa and Szabadka (Serbian: Subotica).
 In the years 1543–44, the Ottomans conquered the fortresses of Nógrád, Vác, Fehérvár, Pécs and Siklós which were embedded into the new eyalet.

 In 1552 the eyalet was expanded with new territories in the North, and the new Eyalet of Temeşvar was established.
 Military control of the surrounding areas was driven from Budin.

 The following year, the advance of the Ottomans slowed down and the territory of the Budin vilajet did not change until the ending of the Fifteen Years War and the Peace of Zsitvatorok, where the Ottomans lost territories North of Nógrád.
 However Eğri and Kanije were captured during these wars and were shortly managed as sanjaks in this province.

+Between 1566–1578, the governorship of Budin was held by Sokollu Mustafa Pasha.
+He was the twelfth and most notable beylerybey of the province.
+His tenure of twelve years was unprecedented and unsurpassed and saw numerous construction projects particularly in the provincial capital of Budin.
+It marked a significant transformation of the capital of the medieval Hungarian kingdom into an Ottoman provincial stronghold at the frontier between civilizations.

+By the 1570s the financial situation of the eyalet improved, albeit temporarily, as for the first time since its creation tax revenues surpassed expenditures.

 The territory of the eyalet was significantly reduced in size with the establishment of the eyalets of Eğri (1596) and Kanije (1600).
 Nevertheless, it remained the foremost Ottoman province in Central Europe, owing to the strategic importance of Budin as a major port on the Danube.

 In the 17th century Kara Mustafa Pasha conquered more areas from the Habsburg Kingdom of Hungary and its vassal, the Principality of Transylvania, but did not succeed in conquering Vienna in 1683.
 This failed attempt heralded the gradual decline of Ottoman power in Europe.
 On 2 September 1686 Budin was captured by the troops of the Holy League.